petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/Skip.png)

-It's worth mentioning that by it's nature the `SkipLast()` will only produce elements after it's source stream has completed.
+It's worth mentioning that by its nature the `SkipLast()` will only produce elements after its source stream has completed.
 It makes sense, you can only tell which elements were the last 3 (for example) after the source has terminated.

 ```csharp
 var source = Observable